When students think “fun,” memories of math class likely won’t be the first to pop into their heads. But that doesn’t have to be the case.

 Just like there are many helpful math websites, there are online and offline games suited for this job.
 They can act as customizable entry and exit tickets, as well as mid-class activities.

-As adaptive learning technology develops and grows in popularity, an increasing number of administrators face challenges when implementing a given program at the school or district level.
+As the popularity of adaptive learning technology booms, a growing number of school leaders face unique challenges when introducing a given adaptive learning program at the school or district level.